-1. The writer sets the tone and genre of the story about to unfold. – Mentioned by 55% of judges.
+1. Set the tone and genre of the story (Mentioned by 55% of judges)

 When the writer sets a clear tone, the reader knows they’re in good hands for the story about to unfold.
 This is a writer who knows their story inside and out and they’re going to deliver on it.
 This isn’t always easier to do, but it helps if your story is firmly planted in one (maybe two) genres.

-2. The writer uses the action on the first page to drive the story or build suspense. – Mentioned by 70% of judges.
+2. Use the action on the first page to drive the story or build suspense.
+(Mentioned by 70% of judges)

 It was repeated over and over that it can be a slow burn and still have an intriguing first page – see Bloodline.
 It can be a comedy and still have a plot that moves on the first page – see Wedding Crashers.
 Just because your script isn’t an action film doesn’t mean the first page isn’t supposed to be moving.
 One judge pointed out that if movement is truly impossible for your story, try for a unique and intriguing visual.

-3. The writer uses quick action and dialogue lines. – Mentioned by 100% of judges.
+3. Use quick action and dialogue lines.
+(Mentioned by 100% of judges)